jamDEV3/jamDEV3/README.md

 Hi, I’m Jamie.
 I am an aspiring software developer with experience collaborating with others on coding projects.
-- I use HTML, CSS, Python and C#
+- I use HTML, CSS and C#
 - I am currently learning Javascript and Unity
 - Looking to collaborate!
 Any inquiries, contact me through my email: james-tyler82@outlook.com